yoramvandevelde/wp-cli_attack_object_cache/README.md

 <snip>
 ```

-Although this code should not be trusted but by default it is.
-And so this is a nice attack vector.
-Anyony that executes wp-cli-phar in this installation will execute the code in object-cache.php by default.
+Although this code should not be trusted, it is loaded and executed on every WordPress initiation.
+Doing a checksum on the core of WordPress skips this file, but there is no options in wp-cli.phar to skip this.
+And so this could be a nice attack vector.
+Anyony that executes wp-cli.phar in the installation folder will execute the code in object-cache.php by default.
 So let's see how we could use this.

 Let's setup an imaginary hosting environment:
 - Any webserver, SQL server etc you wish